-As a result, most young adults wind up pursuing goals and dreams their parents desire.
+As a result, most young adults wind up pursuing the goals and dreams their parents desire.

-At some point, they come to the realization that they are unhappy doing what they are doing.
+At some point, they come to the realisation that they are unhappy doing what they are doing.

 This leads to a feeling of despondency about the work they do and the life they are living.